 Join us on an unforgettable tour to unfold the secrets of the brandy industry and tantalize your taste buds with an introduction to Cognac.
 As the most expensive brandy in the world – and treasured for its rarity – Cognac has long been a popular staple for the rich and famous.
 From tales of King Louis XIII enjoying Rémy Martin in the 18th Century to modern-day celebrities sipping on Courvoisier, the image is one of indulgence.
 But this barely scratches the surface in the land of Cognac production.

-Steeped in rich history, a Cognac tour is an immersive experience that appeals to the most discerning of travelers.
+Steeped in rich history, a Cognac tour is an immersive experience that appeals to the most discerning of travellers.
 And the opulent culture that comes with it is what makes a tasting holiday with Wine Paths so incredible.

 While all Cognac is brandy, not all brandy can be Cognac – and that’s because of the very special process involved in making the spirit.
 Cognac is to brandy what Champagne is to sparkling wine; it’s in a class of its own.
 That means that every bottle of Cognac comes with a stamp of authenticity, and our tours will journey to some of the most exclusive, hard-to-book distilleries in France.